SpaceShot/aspnet5_setup/README.md

 [mono_threads_boost.sh] (https://github.com/SpaceShot/aspnet5_setup/blob/master/mono_threads_boost.sh)

 dnu restore has often failed for me with many http timeout errors.
 Boosting the MONO_THREADS_PER_CPU variable solves this for me.
 This script automates the task of finding where to put this environment variable.
 I took this idea from the DNVM setup script, which determines where it wants to add a command alias so it can be launched easily.
 (Suggestions welcome!)

+As of beta 8, I have not needed to use this technique any longer.

 ### What gets installed?
 Currently, this repository only deals with ASP.NET 5 on Linux, so this will get reorganized when I add Windows support.